 create financial instruments for the hedge funds and inside players

 (tools for the layman like robinhood come from entrepreneurial innovation… aka real economic activity)

 This one isn’t so much

 “Black swan events” are typically unexpected occurrences that

 And it’s not always so much as a game as an event that might pop up from time to time

 it’s rare but sometimes the casino gets their sh!t jacked too… like what the us did with brenton woods

 black swan… while some of these events seem to convenient not to be manufactured… like war and lockdowns

 Papaw’s Rental Houses

-Getting mad about it won’t do you much good, unless that anger helps you decide to do something about it.
+Getting mad won’t do you much good unless that anger helps you make the decision to do something about it.